What is Qinynore?

 How to protect yourself from Qinynore Ransomware

-- Do not open attachments from known senders until you confirm the person actually sent it
+- Do not open attachments from known senders until you can confirm the sender’s identity.
+This is achievable using verification tools in Microsoft Exchange and Outlook.

-- Back up your data often and keep your backups in a secure location
+- Back up your data often and keep your backups in a secure offsite location.

 I’m infected by Qinynore Ransomware – What do I do?